-- Weighting of WACC components gearing is the weight that is assigned to the rate of return on debt in the WACC equation (with the remaining weight assigned to the rate of return on equity). - Equity beta gearing is positively correlated with the equity beta.
-As gearing increases, the equity beta increases, because debt funding increases risk to equity holders (as equity holders are paid after debt holders in the event of bankruptcy). - Credit rating gearing is related to credit rating, in that a firm that is more highly geared may have a lower credit rating due to the risks that arise from sustaining more debt. - Taxation gearing affects interest expenses, which are deductible for tax purposes.
+- Weighting of WACC components-gearing is the weight that is assigned to the cost of debt in the WACC equation (with the remaining weight assigned to the cost of equity). - Equity beta-gearing is positively correlated with the equity beta.
+As gearing increases, the equity beta increases, because debt funding increases risk to equity holders (as equity holders are paid after debt holders are paid in the event of bankruptcy). - Credit rating-gearing is related to credit rating, in that a firm that is more highly geared may have a lower credit rating due to the risks that arise from sustaining more debt. - Taxation-gearing affects interest expenses, which are deductible for tax purposes.
 A higher regulatory gearing equates to a higher interest deduction (tax shield), and a lower tax allowance in the regulatory building blocks model, all else equal.

-68 Redland City Council, sub.
+54 Redland City Council, sub.
 12, p.
 3.

-69 Therefore, if relevant, we may consider any changes in accounting standards when selecting an appropriate set of comparators.
+55 Therefore, if relevant, we may consider any changes in accounting standards when selecting an appropriate set of comparators.